zonemaster/zonemaster/docs/requirements/Test requirements.md

  * root servers addresses identical to ICANN
  * coherence between NS and ANY records
  * coherence between SOA and ANY records
+ * coherence between MX and ANY records

-Tests to implement (mapped from Zonecheck to DNSCheck)
+Tests to implement from Zonecheck (mapped to DNSCheck)
 ------------------------------------------------------

 | Zonecheck                                  | DNSCheck                                    |
 |:-------------------------------------------|:--------------------------------------------|